calbasantana/rover-challenges-arena/README.md

 **Student Example**

 For this challenge, you can see below how a team of students was able to complete it.
+However, please note that students will no longer be allowed to use an additional field to extend the length and reach of their attachments.

 [VIDEO]